innoq/architecture-antipatterns/_case_studies/generic_product_model_for_12_insurance_products.md

 excerpt_separator: <!--more-->
 layout: study
 ---
-When developing a replacement for an old insurance system based on COBOL and hirarchic databases, a decision was made to use a generic product modeling system.<!--more-->
+When developing a replacement for an old insurance system based on COBOL and hierarchical databases, a decision was made to use a generic product modeling system.<!--more-->

 ## What is the system’s background?
 The background was an insurance company that had for a long time developed and operated a system to calculate, sell and maintain insurances in COBOL with a 32*70 terminal frontend with great success.